polywrap/documentation/docs/guides/create-as-wrapper/project-setup.md

 If you want to skip ahead to see the resulting code of this guide, visit our [Demos repository](https://github.com/polywrap/demos/tree/main/simple-storage/wrapper-completed).
 :::

-If you get stuck or have questions at any time in this process, please reach out to us on [Discord](https://discord.com/invite/Z5m88a5qWu).
+If you get stuck or have questions in this process, please reach out to us on [Discord](https://discord.com/invite/Z5m88a5qWu).

 ## **Prerequisites**